No need to be hub and spooked...

 “That whole customer service has to be turned on its head.
 If you look five, 10 years ahead, what does the patient want and how does the patient want to interact with their pharmacist.”

-Proposals in the Medicines and Medical Devices Bill on rolling out hub and spoke across community pharmacy are undergoing a public consultation but concerns and reservations have lingered.
+Proposals in the Medicines and Medical Devices Bill on rolling out hub and spoke across community pharmacy will undergo a public consultation but concerns and reservations are lingering.
 In 2016, the National Pharmacy Association, PSNC and Numark told the Department of Health and Social Care that evidence of the benefits of hub and spoke was lacking.
 Only last year the NPA said that, based on its own research in the UK and abroad, hub and spoke dispensing was not necessarily safer or more cost effective.

 Its head of corporate affairs Gareth Jones said: “Independent data and evidence does not clearly establish either an economic case or a health outcomes case for large scale automation.
 That doesn’t mean there is no future for hub and spoke but it should give policy makers pause for thought.
 It raises serious questions about the underlying case for investing in models that allow hub and spoke to operate between different companies.”
 Daniel insists that “like anything,” hub and spoke is “not for everybody.”